China death toll climbs to 132 as nations evacuate citizens from hard-hit city - The Boston Globe

-China’s latest figures cover the previous 24 hours and add 26 to the number of deaths, 25 of which were in the Hubei province and its capital, Wuhan.
-The 5,974 cases on the mainland were a rise of 1,459 from the previous day.
+China's latest figures cover the previous 24 hours and add 26 to the number of deaths, 25 of which were in the central province of Hubei and its capital, Wuhan, the epicenter of the outbreak.
+The 5,974 cases on the mainland marked a rise of 1,459 from the previous day, although that rise is a smaller increase than the 1,771 new cases reported on Monday.
 Dozens of infections of the new type of coronavirus have been confirmed outside mainland China as well.

-Earlier in the morning, a plane carrying Americans who had been in Wuhan left for Anchorage, Alaska, where they will be rescreened for the virus.
-Hospitals are prepared to treat or quarantine people who may be infected.
-Then the plane is scheduled to fly to Ontario, California.

 Advertisement